Grand Forks, North Dakota: Cityscape

 Grand Forks has several distinct neighborhoods.
 The area adjacent to the Red River developed first; this is where some of the oldest neighborhoods, including the downtown area, can be found.
-The area between downtown and the University of North Dakota campus was another early growth area, and historic properties can be found here, as well.
+The area between downtown and the University of North Dakota campus was another early growth area, and historic properties are also found there.

 Downtown Grand Forks contains many recognized historic buildings.
 It is the governmental center of the city and county.
-It is also used as a gathering place for large community events and festivals.
+It is also a gathering place for community events and festivals.
 A farmer's market takes place every Saturday from mid-June to mid-September in the Town Square at the corner of 3rd Street S. and DeMers Avenue.

 In 2006, city leaders and developers announced plans to convert older office buildings into high-end condos and apartments, and to construct new buildings for the same purpose to provide for residents downtown.
 Directly south of downtown, the streets of the Near Southside Historic District are lined with classic houses.
 Reeves Drive was once one of the city's most fashionable neighborhoods.
-It has many historic mansions exhibiting several unique architectural styles.
+It has many historic mansions in various architectural styles.
 This neighborhood has areas of original granitoid paving, several historic churches, and Lincoln Drive Park.
-The Near Southside neighborhood has been designated as a "national historic district" and is listed on the National Register of Historic Places.
+The Near Southside neighborhood has been designated a "national historic district" and is listed on the National Register of Historic Places.

 The newer neighborhoods of Grand Forks developed in the city's southern and western parts.
 The 32nd Avenue South corridor has been the commercial center of the city since 1978, when the Columbia Mall opened.
 Many big box stores and restaurants are now along the avenue.
-A large strip mall, called the Grand Forks Marketplace, opened in 2001 near the Columbia Mall.
+A large strip mall, the Grand Forks Marketplace, opened in 2001 near the Columbia Mall.

 University Village is a new commercial district built on vacant lands owned by the University of North Dakota.
 The centerpiece of the Village is the Ralph Engelstad Arena, used by the university's North Dakota men's ice hockey team.
-All the buildings in the village have been built in a style similar style to those on the nearby UND campus.
+All the buildings in the village are built in a style similar style to those on the UND campus.
 Restaurants and retail stores, as well as the university bookstore, were developed in the area to stimulate community life.
 In 2006, the university opened a new wellness center for its students on the village's west side.